 You can discover so much more when you travel by road.
 Enjoy the freedom of doing exactly what you want, when you want.
 Renting a car is easy, convenient and even earns you extra CashPoints.

 Finding a car for your journey is simple – Avis has more than 5,000 rental locations in 165 different countries.
 Plus, you earn 10% CashPoints on your booking when you hire a car with Avis.

 Read on for some of our top recommendations for road trips in Europe.

 In Madeira it’s spring all year round.
-A day trip by car is a superb way of seeing this Atlantic pearl.
+A day trip by car is a superb way of seeing this Atlantic pearl, which is one of our top trending destinations of 2019.
 This route takes you to and from the capital, Funchal, to Western Madeira.

 Pack your camera and head west until you get to the beautiful fishing village of Câmara de Lobos.
 This village is the most Instagrammed location in the whole of Madeira.